Sopheap Pich: Early work and influences

 Sopheap Pich was born in Battambang, Cambodia (then known as the Khmer Republic) in 1971.
-He spent his childhood there until 1984, when he moved at age 13 to the United States of America.
+He grew up and survived the Khmer Rouge while a child in Cambodia, in 1984 he moved at age 13 to the United States of America.
 In 7th grade in the U.S., he enrolled into a school with a classroom setting and a teacher for the first time.
 He continued with his education at the University of Massachusetts Amherst, and in 2002 got his MFA at School of the Art Institute of Chicago.

-In 2002, he returned to Cambodia, to the same place he had evacuated from in formative years because of the refugee crisis.
+In 2002, he returned to Cambodia, to the same place he had evacuated from in formative years as a result of the murderous communist regime, the Khmer Rouge, killed over 2.5 million people in the span of less than four years.
 Pich's trip back home renewed and reunited him with his cultural identity, which impacts his artwork.
 He uses local material mostly found in Cambodia, for example, bamboo.
 Pich creates a wide range of different of works from sculptures to paints.
 His sculptures are usually quite large, and some are high enough to touch the top of an art gallery's ceiling.
 Many of his first creations were destroyed and recycled because there was no place to store them.
 He has many of the only rare photographs of this first works.
 One early painting from 1995, titled 'Conch's Flight' was done on two canvases.
 It is preserved and is in a private collection.